-The Queensland Skills Gateway displays the courses available under the Higher Level Skills Program and will also provide information about what they cover, the careers they can lead to and the training providers approved to deliver them.
+The Queensland Skills Gateway displays the courses available under the Higher Level Skills program and provides information about what they cover, the careers they can lead to and the training providers approved to deliver them.

 What level of subsidy is available?